 Potential hot water heater problems include water leaks, fires, carbon monoxide leaks, and more.
 Here’s what you should know.

 A simple water leak is probably the most likely problem you’ll face with your hot water heater.
 In many cases, a leak is caused by rust.
 If your water heater only leaks a little bit, the consequences may be mild, but your water heater holds 40-60 gallons of water.
 If a serious leak develops, you could have gallons and gallons of water flooding your home, destroying your carpet, damaging your walls, and ruining furniture.

 While other problems are less frequent, a faulty water heater could also cause fires and carbon monoxide leaks.
 Don’t risk the health and safety of your family or substantial damage to your home—have your water heater checked and maintain it to keep things running smoothly.

 How should you maintain your hot water heater?

 There are a few simple things you should do to maintain your hot water heater:

-- Have your water heater inspected by a professional regularly.
+Has your water heater inspected by a professional regularly?
 Contact Disaster Doctors to schedule an onsite evaluation of your water heater and other preventative safety measures.